How to name your holiday cottageHow to holiday let

 Firstly, it’s important to think about whether the name you choose is going to be memorable.
-If it’s humorous or quirky, people are more likely to remember it, not to mention be drawn to have a look out of sheer curiosity.
-Take The Poop Deck in Coverack, a personal favourite, or Whizziwig in Falmouth for example, two very popular Classic cottages with brilliant names.
+If it’s humorous or quirky, people are more likely to remember it, not to mention be drawn to have a lookout of sheer curiosity.
+Whizziwig in Falmouth, a personal favourite, for example, a very popular Classic cottage with brilliant a name.
 If the name of your holiday home makes people smile, you’re already onto a winner.

 What does it evoke?

 Does the name of your cottage evoke the pull of a long-forgotten memory, or inspire the desire for new horizons?
 The power of words is undeniable and can summon a thousand sentiments.
-Wild Meadow Cabin might make you think of childhood days playing in sunlit, wildflower-sprinkled fields, whilst Stargazy Skies draws you into daydream about night-time worlds.
+Stargazy Skies draws you into daydream about night-time worlds.